Fascinating Facts From November 1940

 Classic Movie Release – The Mark of Zorro

 Producers Darryl F. Zanuck and Raymond Griffith‘s swashbuckling adventure romance film The Mark of Zorro starring Tyrone Power, Linda Darnell, Basil Rathbone, and George Regas, was released on November 8, 1940.

-Director Rouben Mamoulian and cinematographer Arthur C. Miller filmed The Mark of Zorro in black and white on the lot at the 20th Century-Fox Studios at Century CIty, Los Angeles.
-Musical director Alfred Newman’s stirring score for The Mark of Zorro was nominated for an Academy Award for Best Original Score.
+Director Rouben Mamoulian and cinematographer Arthur C. Miller filmed The Mark of Zorro in black and white on the lot at the 20th Century-Fox Studios at Century City, Los Angeles.
+Musical director Alfred Newman’s stirring score for The Mark of Zorro was nominated for an Academy Award for Best Original Score, but lost to Pinocchio.